DHTMLX/gantt-docs/data/api/gantt_getdatastore.md

 - name 		string		the name of the datastore

 @returns:
-- datastore		object			the configuration object of a datastore
+- datastore		datastore | treedatastore			the configuration object of a datastore

 @example:
 var tasksStore = gantt.getDatastore("task");